Elite Casino Events goes pink.

 You are beautiful.

-When the American Cancer Society contacted us about sponsoring the booth, without hesitation, we got right to work on crafting the perfect emme experience.
+When the American Cancer Society contacted us about sponsoring the booth, we got right to work on crafting the perfect emme experience without hesitation.
 Empowerment and hope were what we strived to create.
 So we turned to our artist Taren Moran, who crafted a unique magazine cover just for these gals.
 We wanted to make everyone feel like a star, putting them on their very own magazine.
 That’s how the creation of the ‘Survivor’ magazine cover began.
 With added articles like ‘Get Involved!
 Join a Walk today”, we also wanted to help promote the other American Cancer Society events in Pittsburgh that focus on the fight against breast cancer.

 To our delight, the women lined up to have their very own ‘magazine cover‘ picture snapped!
 Most were adorned in pink dresses, shoes, scarves, and purses to celebrate fellow survivors.
 They looked stunning against the new pink backdrop we used as the perfect setting for the magazine cover.
-Each one walked away with a printed photo of themselves as the stars of ‘Survivor.’
+Each one walked away with a printed photo celebrating themselves as the stars of ‘Survivor.’
 Our tribute to the strength, resilience, and hope it takes to fight the emotional and physical challenges of receiving treatment.

 It’s still my big and beautiful life!